Compact Macintosh

 A Compact Macintosh (or Compact Mac) is an all-in-one Apple Mac computer with a display integrated in the computer case, beginning with the original Macintosh 128K.
-Compact Macs include the original Macintosh through to the Color Classic sold between 1984 and the mid-1990s.
-The larger Macintosh LC 500 series, Power Macintosh 5000 series and iMac are not described as a "Compact Mac."
+Compact Macs include the original Macintosh through to the Color Classic sold between 1984 and 1995.
+The larger Macintosh LC 500 series, Power Macintosh 5000 series, iMac and eMac are not described as a "Compact Mac".

 Apple divides these models into five form factors: The Macintosh 128K, Macintosh SE, and Macintosh Classic (all with a 9 in black and white screen), the modernized Macintosh Color Classic with a 10 in color screen, and the very different Macintosh XL.